homo-digitalis/homo-digitalis/README.md

 # Homo Digitalis

+Hi I'm Homo Digitalis

+This package represents one way for me to answer text and voice messages

-This is meant to provide an opportunity for everyone to explore topics like **Natural Language Processing**, **Artificial Intelligence**, **Deep Learning** etc.
+I invite people to experiment and to explore topics like **Natural Language Processing**, **Artificial Intelligence**, **Deep Learning** etc.

-Homo Digitalis leverages especially the [nlp-with-actions](https://www.npmjs.com/package/nlp-with-actions) package and the [nlp-trainer](https://www.npmjs.com/package/nlp-trainer) package in order to give appropriate answers.

 ## Basic Usage
-To check out what Homo Digitalis can do for you, please check the executable specifications - aka unit tests [here](https://github.com/homo-digitalis/homo-digitalis/blob/master/src/homo-digitalis.spec.ts).
+To check out what I can do for you, please check my executable specifications - aka unit tests [here](https://github.com/homo-digitalis/homo-digitalis/blob/master/src/homo-digitalis.spec.ts).

 ## Feedback